OADA/oada-api-server/README.md

     cucumber-js -f pretty cucumber

+When you do this, it will perform all the tests located in `/cucumber/features` directory.

+#Modifying the testcases#

 Follow the standard [cucumber-js](https://github.com/cucumber/cucumber-js) procedures to add more tests.

-#Modifying the testcases#

-To be written
+Take a look at Cucumber's wiki [here](https://github.com/cucumber/cucumber/wiki) to see how tests can be written or modified.

+Our main test is specified by the `Demo.feature` file under the `/cucumber/features` directory.